timliang4/Business-Sentiment-Analysis/README.md

 >The API and app are not publicly deployed because the Google Places API is not free and neither is deploying apps.

 Analyzing the sentiment for Aja Asian Cuisine.
+Its sentiment entry can edited, updated, or deleted.

 <img src="images/reading.png" width=360>